-The cost of living crisis and your mental health
+Coping with the cost of living crisis

 In the UK, we’re experiencing a cost of living crisis.
 This happens when costs rise faster than our wages, so things like your weekly shops or energy bills take up a larger proportion of your household budget.
 This means more people might be experiencing financial difficulties, and we know that money worries can have a big impact on your mental health.